Gestational Diabetes: After Pregnancy

 Have your blood sugar checked.
 Make an appointment to have your blood sugar checked 6 weeks to 8 weeks after delivery.

 Have regular diabetes screenings.
 Get checked every year, or as often as your health care provider advises.

 Breast milk is the best food for your baby.
+Breast milk only is recommended for at least your baby's first 6 months.
 Breastfeeding may also help lower your blood sugar.
 Your health care provider can show you how to breastfeed.
 Be sure to eat healthy foods and drink extra water while you’re breastfeeding.

 Your blood sugar needs to be back to normal before you get pregnant again.
 Have your blood sugar checked before you plan your next pregnancy.
 And remember that it’s possible to get pregnant again soon after delivery.
 Talk to your health care provider about the best method of birth control for you and your partner.